schoudh5/ZapposInterview/README.md

 Problem Statement: test a simple application that allows a user to submit two inputs: N (desired # of products) and X (desired dollar amount).
 The application should take both inputs and leverage the Zappos API (http://developer.zappos.com/docs/api-documentation) to create a list of Zappos products whose combined values match as closely as possible to X dollars.
 For example, if a user entered 3 (# of products) and $150, the application would print combinations of 3 product items whose total value is closest to $150.

 This is a console application build in java.
+Application requirements : JDK 1.7

 Here is the description of the files of the Application --